nathanlauer/legends_of_valor/README.txt

 - A TurnBasedGame also uses the strategy pattern, by taking a TurnExecutor as input, and then calling each of its required functions sequentially until the game has finished.

-These classes and interfaces are used in a Fight to deefine the flow of a Fight, whereas the classes within the Fight package define the logic implementation for each of the required methods in said flow.
+We use these classes to implement the process of actually playing Legends of Valor.
+We do this by implementing it as a RoundBasedGame, where each round is inherently a TurnBasedGame.
+This makes the process of running the game quite simple - the logic for the "flow" is contained in RoundBasedGame and TurnBasedGame, while the specific implementations of each point in the game are built into the methods enforced by TurnExecutor and RoundExecutor.

 4) Legends
 Here, we define the Legends in the game, where a Legend is either a Hero or a Monster.
 Both Heroes and Monsters